-- attract and retain individuals with superior ability and managerial experience; - align our executive officers' incentives with our corporate strategies, business goals and the long-term interests of our stockholders; and - increase incentives to achieve key strategic performance goals by linking incentive award opportunities to the achievement of performance goals and by providing a portion of the target total direct compensation opportunity for our executive officers in the form of ownership in the Company.
+- attract and retain individuals with superior ability and managerial experience; - align our executive officers' incentives with our corporate strategies, business goals and the long-term interests and returns of our stockholders; and - increase incentives to achieve key strategic performance goals by linking incentive award opportunities to the achievement of performance goals and by providing a portion of the target total direct compensation opportunity for our executive officers in the form of ownership in the Company.

 This section discusses the principles underlying our policies and decisions with respect to the compensation of our executive officers who are named in the Summary Compensation Table below, or our "named executive officers," and all material factors relevant to an analysis of these policies and decisions.
-Our named executive officers during 2019 were:
+Our named executive officers during 2020 were:

-- Tim M. Mayleben, our President and Chief Executive Officer - Richard B. Bartram, our Chief Financial Officer - · Mark Glickman, our Chief Commercial Officer
+- Tim M. Mayleben, our President and Chief Executive Officer - Richard B. Bartram, our Chief Financial Officer - · Ashley Hall, our Chief Development Officer - · Sheldon L. Koenig, our Chief Operating Officer - Mark Glickman, our former Chief Commercial Officer